For England’s King Henry VIII’s love of Anne (Boleyn)…

 His first scenes with Bujold showing him fall for her when unhappily married to Catharine of Aragon.
 Henry becomes obsessed with having Anne Boleyn whatever the cost to others even if it means hurting her, the church and his noblemen.

-Henry hurts Anne by denying her proposed love-match and engagement to Henry Percy.
+Henry hurts Anne by denying her proposed love match and engagement to Henry Percy.
 This so he can have her, you understand this King’s torment when he can’t have her with Henry almost behaving like a spoilt child.
 This is conveyed so well in those eloquently acted scenes with Burton’s eyes, voice and facial expressions showing this so credibly.

 As Anne Boleyn holds out against him, she is seen to hate Henry when she hears of her denied engagement.
 She is like a lioness protecting her young in her new role to do her daughterly duty for her family.
 This particularly understandable as her sister, Mary, the King’s former mistress is pregnant to the King.
 Mary was callously discarded in her sister Anne’s favour.

 In his scenes with Irene Papas’ Catherine of Aragon, Burton is cold and unfeeling in comparison to his initial scenes with others.
 These scenes are chillingly recreated as Anne loses favour, after her child born as a still-born boy.
-Anne watches on as that familiar lust, and desire are seen once more.
+Anne watches on as that familiar lust, and desire is seen once more.
 These warm feelings now aimed towards her Lady in Waiting, Jane Seymour.

 These in contrast to those as Anne promised the Crown and she becomes his lover.
-Henry seen as content, loving and hopeful for an heir.
+Henry is seen as content, loving and hopeful for an heir.
 In scenes showing the break up of his marriage to Catherine, Henry appears his most unfeeling.
 He does not care for the repercussions for the church, the Vatican and the threat from Spain.
 Burton’s part in the script conveyed in the way it should.

 More of the man behind a crown is seen as he wrestles with his conscience constantly in his strong beliefs that Anne will give him the son.
 Burton helps you comprehend his inner pain when Elizabeth is born, with his veiled performance to wife and daughter masking his disappointment.
 These are in contrast to her later scene, where you witness his cold-hearted manner where Anne delivers a still-born boy.
 You immediately feel for Anne, with her and you understanding this her last chance to prove herself as a suitable wife to him.

 Bujold as Anne Boleyn also giving her all and in this Bujold’s first English-speaking role she excels.
 She makes Anne, a willful strong character towards Henry from the start.
 Anne in time relishing her power as she becomes the King’s muse then Queen in getting her revenge on Wolsey, the King’s Cardinal.
-She still blaming him for his breaking up of her engagement with her true love.
+She still blames him for his breaking up of her engagement with her true love.
 She also holds him responsible for Percy’s marriage to someone else soon after their break up.

-This with the promise of being his Queen, and their descendants heirs and heiresses to the Crown.
+This with the promise of being his Queen, and their descendants’ heirs and heiresses to the Crown.
 Her scenes at the birth of her children showing her disappointment and fear are easily felt in a vulnerable performance from Bujold.
 Anne’s pride as a mother to Elizabeth shown, as she fiercely protects her daughter’s best interests are seen until Anne dies at the scaffold.

 Richard Burton, Keith Michell, Robert Shaw, Charlton Heston, Eric Bana, Damian Lewis and Sid James.
 These actors appear to have only their role as Henry VIII in common.
 The bawdy British comic actor, Sid James parodied two of Burton’s roles in Carry on Henry and Carry on Cleo in this film.
 In both of these films, these actors even sharing the same historical wardrobe which won best Costume Design at the Oscars.

 Henry VIII actors, Burton and Heston both had a joint on-screen romance with Bujold.
 However, in Earthquake (1974), Bujold lost her lover – played by Heston – who returned to his wife.
-But to me she’ll always remembered here in this role where as, wife number two, Anne Boleyn she was one of a couple queens who lost their head to Henry VIII.
+But to me, she’ll always be remembered here in this role where as, wife number two, Anne Boleyn she was one of a couple queens who lost their head to Henry VIII.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10